SonicKurt/HFTH-HeroDescMaker/README.md

 If no holiday is specified, please enter "holidays" (without double quotations) for that field.

 ## Option 2 - Input hero credentials to generate descriptions
 You have the option of entering the hero's credentials by inputting directly within your Python console or terminal.
+Theinformation you will need is the hero's name, gender, branch, their destination location, base location, and holiday.
+The required fields are their name, gender, and branch.
+The destination location, base location, and holiday are optional.

+Once you entered the hero's information, the generated sentence will be stored in results.txt.

 Input Shortcuts: